Subject Access Requests

 1(1) Patients with capacity

 Subject to the exemptions listed in paragraph 1(6) (below) patients with capacity have a right to access their own health records via a SAR.
 You may also authorise a third party such as a solicitor to do so on your behalf.
 Competent young people may also seek access to their own records.
-It is not necessary for you to give reasons as to why they wish to access their records.
+It is not necessary for you to give reasons as to why you wish to access their records.

 1 (2) Children and young people under 18